-- the installation via the Python Package Index, which can be used on any Linux distribution and - ready made Ubuntu Packages for Ubuntu 14.04LTS and - ready made Debian Packages for Debian Wheezy.
+• the installation via the Python Package Index, which can be used on any Linux distribution and privacyIDEA needs python 2.7 to run properly!

+- ready made Ubuntu Packages for Ubuntu 14.04LTS and - ready made Debian Packages for Debian Wheezy.